AnojAryal/Flutter-Projects/dice_app/README.md

 # dice_app

-creating simple dice game app with flutter
+creating a simple dice game app with flutter

-## Getting Started
+## Getting Started with flutter

 1) Flutter and dart fundamentala
 2) Basic syntax and features